 - Discovering the cancer biology and genomics of rare subtypes.

 This is the first open call to the Canadian cancer community for white papers describing a current question with significant potential for impact on outcomes for patients using the MOHCCN model.
-Specifically, this call is open to researchers interested in precision medicine of cancer through the use of molecular (‘omic) datasets (deadline October 1, 2021).
+Specifically, this call is open to researchers interested in precision medicine of cancer through the use of molecular (‘omic) datasets (deadline extended to November 1, 2021).

 It is important that the white paper reflects a cross-section of input from the Canadian scientific and clinical cancer communities.
 While there is no designated format for white papers submitted in response to this call we encourage conciseness and consideration of feasibility and scope.
 TFRI has provided a template below to help guide submitters in providing the most useful information for review.